Workers’ Compensation: Repetitive Stress Injuries

 Computeritis or Carpal Tunnel Syndrome

-Computeritis is a hand syndrome which is caused by repetitive motions of the hands, fingers or wrist, such as those that occur with typing.
-The tendons, nerves and arteries, which run through the structure formed by bone and ligaments near the wrist (the “carpal tunnel”), become irritated and inflamed, and pain develops.
+Computeritis is a hand syndrome that is caused by repetitive motions of the hands, fingers or wrist, such as those that occur with typing.
+The tendons, nerves, and arteries, which run through the structure formed by bone and ligaments near the wrist (the “carpal tunnel”), become irritated and inflamed, and pain develops.
 Without treatment or a change in conditions, computeritis usually worsens and becomes chronic.

 Computeritis is more commonly known as carpal tunnel syndrome.
 Its symptoms include numbness and tingling in the thumb, index, and ring fingers.
 Computer and office workers are not the only ones who may develop the syndrome.
 Workers in jobs involving cutting, small parts assembly, finishing, sewing, and cleaning are also at risk.
 Occupational groups associated with carpal tunnel problems include grocery checkers, musicians, carpenters, dental hygienists, electronic assembly workers, and those who use chain saws, riveting hammers, percussion drilling machines, and oscillating sanders.